 Anyway, Chris’s sword flew out of his hand and over the edge of the stage.
 I remember listening out for a yelp from an impaled member of the audience, but I don’t think the sword had actually gone very far.
 Still, there we were, Chris and me, all dressed up, no place to go with our fight.
 The law weren’t expecting to come on to stop the fight for another 30 seconds or so.
 Another ad-lib classic, mercifully lost to posterity.

-With many thanks again to Mike Jones (coincidentally one of Squeaky’s successors as Deputy Head), who preserved the programme and uploaded it to our Alleyn’s Facebook Group.
+With many thanks to Mike Jones, who somehow survived being my form master and teaching me geography in the third year, preserved the programme and uploaded it to our Alleyn’s Facebook Group.